Skip to content

 {agentService}.{namespace}.svc.cluster.local

-You can get the agentService name by using kubectl get svc -n <namespace>
+You can retrieve the agentService name using kubectl get svc -n <namespace>

-At this point you dont have agent configured so you can keep default value as it is.
-Once you configure it make sure to change it here and do helm upgrade.
+At this point, the agent is not configured, so you can keep the default value as is.
+Once configured, ensure you update this value and perform a Helm upgrade.

-skipSSLVerification Skip SSL verification between Agent and Gateway
+skipSSLVerification Skip SSL verification between the Agent and Gateway.

 • System APIs Listener - api.am.wso2.com